hunter-teacher-cert/sedc73600-currdev-fall23/README.md

 * Week 3 - Case Study Of A Locally Designed Class And Fieldwork Staging
   * Presentation of the development of Stuyvesant High School's Introduction to Computer Science course.
-  * Costs and Benefits of creating your own curriculum.
+  * Costs and Benefits of creating your own course.
   * Async discussion:
     * Redeisgn a lesson or project for a CS class you currently teach.
   * Assignment: